Full disclosure: This post contains affiliate links. ?

 The bottom line is you will never be prepared, you have to actually get prepared by making mistakes and learning from them.

 The Add1Challenge – Could You Learn Portuguese in 90 Days?

-Alonzo William Jr. learned Portuguese by taking the Add1Challenge.
+Alonzo William Jr. learned Portuguese by taking the Add1Challenge (now the Fluent in 3 Months Challenge).
 He says:

 I took the leap of faith to join the Add1Challenge to push me out of my comfort zone and see how far I can go learning Portuguese in 90 days.